kwameopareasiedu/react-simple-widgets/src/widgets/password-field/password-field-usage.md

 # PasswordField

-This widget is a simple password input form widget.
-Since it is intrinsically an input, it accepts all attributes of an `<input/>` tag.
+This widget is a password form widget.
+PasswordField is intrinsically an `<input/>` element and accepts all its attributes.

 ## Usage